ksvan/node-red-contrib-tibber/README.md

     locations: [ [Object] ],
     extensions: { code: 'GRAPHQL_VALIDATION_FAILED' } } ]

+In general, the node code and tibberLib seeks to surface the underlying issues and propagate the full error stack.

 ## Tibberlib
 Nodejs simple module used across the nodes for different functions.
 Meant to cater for Tibber usage in other scenarios than node-red usage and to simplify, yet provide flexibility by having direct query possibilities too.

 * Get config from file
+* Set and get config
 * Get Home overview
 * Get statistics
 * Get consumption